-- Reiterates the importance of its resolution adopted on May 31, 2018; and
+- Reiterated the importance of its resolution adopted on May 31, 2018; and

-- Condemns all repressive actions of the Nicaraguan Government.
+- Condemned all repressive actions of the Nicaraguan Government.

-Lastly, on March 19, 2019 the UN Human Rights Council issued a resolution expressing concern over the increasing restrictions on civic space and expressions of dissent in Nicaragua, including the closure of independent media outlets and the cancellation of legal registration and seizure of assets and goods of a number of CSOs, particularly human rights organizations.
-This preceded the the third review of Nicaragua in the Universal Periodic Review (UPR) process held on May 15, 2019.
+Coinciding with the IACHR Annual Report, on March 19, 2019 the UN Human Rights Council issued a resolution expressing concern over the increasing restrictions on civic space and expressions of dissent in Nicaragua, including the closure of independent media outlets and the cancellation of legal registration and seizure of assets and goods of a number of CSOs, particularly human rights organizations.
+This preceded the third review of Nicaragua in the Universal Periodic Review (UPR) process on May 15, 2019.
 The final report of the UPR Working Group contained 259 conclusions and/or recommendations that were submitted by 90 delegations and called on Nicaragua to respect civil society, freedom of association, and peaceful demonstration, among other human rights.

 Please see the “News Items” section below in this report for more details.

 |Organizational Forms||Associations, foundations, and federations and confederations (civil or religious)|